-- ii.
-The spouse or child under the parental authority of the director or officer; - iii.
-Any person whose borrowings or loan proceeds were credited to the account of, or used for the benefit of a director or officer; - iv.
-A partnership of which a director or officer, or his/her spouse is the managing partner or a general partner owning a controlling interest in the partnership; and - v.
-A corporation, association or firm wholly-owned or majority of the capital of which is owned by any or a group of persons mentioned in the foregoing Items "i", "ii" and "iv";
+- A person for his/her own account or where he/she acts as a guarantor, endorser or surety for loans; - ii.
+The spouse, except when incurred after legal separation of properties or when the property regime governing the spouses is absolute separation of properties or except when incurred prior to the marriage; - iii.
+Any debtor whose borrowings or loan proceeds were credited to the account of, or used for the benefit of, the person described under Item "2.a" of this Section (Persons disqualified to become directors/officers); - iv.
+A partnership of which a person, or his/her spouse is the managing partner or a general partner owning a controlling interest in the partnership; and - v.
+A corporation, association or firm wholly-owned or majority of the capital of which is owned by any or a group of individuals/entities mentioned in the immediately preceding Items "i", "ii" and "iv".